dudamsagar/Python-For-DS/README.md

 # Python-For-DS

-This repository will contain Library-wise codes to improve your Python skills required for Data Science
+This repository will cover Python from Basics to Advanced required for Data Science.
+Below Topics will be covered:
+1) Master Python Basics
+2) Master Numpy
+3) Master Pandas